Quansight/ragna/docs/references/faq.md

 !!! tip "TL;DR"

-    Ragna is the only tool out there that specializes in orchestrating RAG uses cases with arbitrary components, as well as offers a Python API, a REST API, and a web UI for that.
+    Ragna is the only tool out there that specializes in orchestrating RAG use cases with arbitrary components, as well as offering a Python API, a REST API, and a web UI for that.

 !!! note